HaniRepo/conformal-reachability-snn/README.md

 ### ⚠️ Notes

  To run the probabilistic model checking models, Storm must be installed separately on your machine.
-Alternatively, you can use the docker file we provided to accompany the the paper that is available at the following link:
+Alternatively, you can use the docker file provided to accompany the the paper that is available at the following link:

   https://zenodo.org/records/19825110